Welcome to the Jilakin Rock Rangers

 - Black Swan: Responsible for handling all Ranger radio traffic and marshaling resource requirements identified by Rangers on shift.

-- Dirt Ranger: The main force of the Rangers are made up of the volunteers and community members interested in supporting their friends family and community.
+- Dirt Ranger: The main body of the Rangers are made up of the volunteers and community members interested in supporting their friends, family, and community.
 The Rangers work in pairs and travel around the event making sure that all participants are in a safe, respected and enjoyable space.

 - Green Dots: Offer support in more complex situations often involving participants who may be experiencing a challenging time psychologically.
 Requires Advanced Ranger Training, contact the Ops team to find out more.